 - Does ETS offer any services to help match students with graduate and business schools?

 Yes.
 You can add your unique profile to the GRE® Search Service database for free.
 Graduate and business school recruiters around the world use this database to find prospective students like you.
 If you match their recruitment profile, you could receive information about their programs, admissions requirements, scholarships and fellowships.
-It's easy to sign up when you create your ETS Account.
+It's easy to sign up in your ETS Account.
 Learn more about GRE Search Service.

 - What skills does the test measure?

-- The Analytical Writing section measures your ability to sustain a well-focused, coherent discussion, articulate complex ideas clearly and effectively, support your ideas with relevant examples and examine claims and accompanying evidence.
+- Analytical Writing — Measures critical thinking and analytical writing skills, including the ability to articulate and support complex ideas, support ideas with relevant reasons and examples, and examine claims and accompanying evidence.

 - How does the computer-delivered test work?

-The Verbal Reasoning and Quantitative Reasoning sections are section-level adaptive, meaning that the first section of the Verbal Reasoning and Quantitative Reasoning measures spans a range of difficulty levels, from easy to difficult.
-The first section is assembled such that, overall, the first section is of average difficulty.
-The difficulty level of the second section of each of the measures depends on your performance on the first section.
+The Verbal Reasoning and Quantitative Reasoning sections are section-level adaptive.
+The first operational section of each measure (i.e., Verbal and Quantitative) is of average difficulty.
+The difficulty level of the second section of each of the measures depends on your overall performance on the first section of that measure.
 For example, if for the Quantitative Reasoning measure you do very well on the first section, the second section of the Quantitative Reasoning measure will be at a higher level of difficulty.
-The scoring for the Quantitative Reasoning measure takes into consideration the total number of questions answered correctly across the two sections, as well as the difficulty level of the section (similar process for the Verbal Reasoning measure).
+The scoring for the Verbal Reasoning and Quantitative Reasoning measures takes into consideration the total number of questions answered correctly across the two sections, as well as the difficulty level of the sections.

 - What level of math content is included in the test?